 Trafficking in persons.
-The recruitment, harbouring and movement of a person for exploitation through modern slavery.
+The recruitment, harbouring and movement of a person for exploitation.

 Slavery.
-Where the offender exercises powers of ownership over the victim, including the power to make a person an object of purchase and use their labour in an unrestricted way.
+The offender exercises powers of ownership over the victim, including the power to make a person an object of purchase and use their labour in an unrestricted way.

 Servitude.
-Where the victim's personal freedom is significantly restricted, and they are not free to stop working or leave their place of work.
+The victim's personal freedom is significantly restricted, and they are not free to stop working or leave their place of work.